top of page

 What's the worst that could happen?
 What's the best that could happen?
 What's the most realistic outcome?

-What can you have control over?
+What can you control?

-What is it actually like to say that?
+What is it like to express that?

 What do you need?